tusharmahat/visualizationDashBoard/README.md

     jQuery
     D3js
 ## Features:
-    -Users can select the year and column(population, density, migration rate..) from the dropdowns.
+    -Select the year and column(population, density, migration rate..) from the dropdowns.
     -It shows scatter plot at first, but user can choose bar graph according to their preference.
     -Hovering on circle on scatter plot shows the size of the data for a particular country.
     -Clicking on the circle will open the yearly data of that country, easy to compare.
-    -On the side there is a donut which shows population of the continent, hovering on the arcs shows population of the continent.
+    -Donut on the right which shows population of the continent, hovering on the arcs shows population of the continent.
     -Clicking on the arc shows the statistics of the continent in bar chart, easy to compare countries data for the continent.

 link: https://cutt.ly/d3visualization